 Ilala ferry: it’s the most famous steamboat of the Lake Malawi, and it doesn’t need presentation.
 For those who want to live an unforgettable experience, a ride on Ilala ferry is a must.
 It cruises the Lake from Cape Maclear (Monkey Bay) to Likoma Island and Chilumba (north part of the Lake) stopping in some towns along the lake shores (Senga Bay, Nkhotakhota and Nkhata Bay) loading people and goods.
 It should take 3 days from Cape Maclear to Chilumba, but this is Africa, and the ferry is always late!
 Click here for more information.
 You can arrange your ride and book a cabin through the accommodations in any town where the boat stops.

-Chembe is a wide village that lies along the shore of the Lake, but it doesn’t offer a lot.
+Chembe is a wide village that lies along the Lake’s shore, but it doesn’t offer a lot.
 Therefore, all the accommodations have a bar and restaurant.
 Anyway, you’ll also find some small restaurants like Makata’s Bar & restaurant, Banapaya (our favourite!
 It’s on the beach), Thomass, Chikaya Malawian Restaurant, Mungo Restaurant & Bar or Hiccups Pub.

 A thing not to be missed in the early morning is a walk on Chembe beach (on the right side of Fat Monkey Lodge) to see the fishers.
-Around 6 a.m. the fishers get back from the night fish crowding the shore sharing the catch of the night with the villagers.
+Around 6 a.m. the fishers get back from the night fish crowding the shore, sharing the night’s catch with the villagers.
 A part of these fish will be settled on wooden tables to be sundried and later sold to the fish market.

-Chembe has a very long beach and you’ll find the most pristine sand and clear sea on the west side of the village towards Otter Point.
-The east side is very dirty since there are many houses next to the shore and the boats of the fishers.
+Chembe has a very long beach, and you’ll find the most pristine sand and clear sea on the west side of the village towards Otter Point.
+The east side is very dirty since there are many houses next to the shore and the fishers’ boats.
 Not to be missed it’s the incredible sunset, said to be the most amazing of the whole Malawi.

 At night, from 7 p.m., you can have a walk along the streets of Chembe (on the east side) where you’ll find small local shops and stalls selling street food.